scopz/otserver/README.md

 Yes!
 There are utilities available as a seperate projects under the opentibia organization

 This includes an IP changer, a remote administration tool, an item editor and more.

+# Eclipse (Linux)
+If you are willing to use Eclipse in Linux, remember to set the required libraries in:
+Project properties -> C/C++ General -> Paths and Symbols

+The libraries you have to set are:
+/usr/include/libxml2
+/usr/include/lua5.1